Frustrated with your LinkedIn results?

 Take a minute after applying to a hot job for hunting down the hiring manager or HR recruiter on LinkedIn, then shoot over a summary version of your qualifications and ask for their consideration.

-Scan the Profiles of other candidates in your field (a must in 2016, according to this article on LinkedIn changes) to see how your credentials stack up against the competition.
+Scan the Profiles of other candidates in your field (a must, according to this article on important LinkedIn changes) to see how your credentials stack up against the competition.
 Most importantly, aim to initiate real conversations by contacting former colleagues, industry leaders, and potential new connections on a regular basis.

 To summarize, actively pursuing your dream job requires MORE than just sitting and waiting to be discovered!